 I was once described as a porcelain doll with a spine of steel.
 I'd like to think that is accurate.

 As an artistic teenager I often felt stifled by the restraints of my small town life.
 I made my escape from New Hampshire at age 17, equipped with a high school diploma, my creativity and a strong sense of rebellion.
 This naturally led me to the growing punk movement.
 I eventually settled in Allston, Massachusetts where I lived at 20 Ashford Street, one of the most well-known pieces of Boston punk real estate.
 My friends and roommates from that time were, and for the most part still are, a small tribe of people that I am proud to be a part of.
 I was profoundly influenced by the music and art around me, and those influences still echo in my work today.

-I attended Massachusetts College of Art as an older student, with a Studio For Interrelated Media concentration.
+I attended Massachusetts College of Art with a Studio For Interrelated Media concentration.
 I loved the freedom to work in all kinds of materials that SIM encouraged.
 I became technically more adept at various processes and also began to more clearly focus on what I wanted my art to say.
 I had a difficult time at art school due to a struggle with systemic lupus, which I had been diagnosed with several years previously.
 Despite this, I was an honors student and feel I put everything I had into my time there.
 I like to describe my years at MassArt as "The most happy misery I have ever been in".

 Since leaving art school I have worked in various media, but always most seriously in fiber and bricolage.
 I have done shows in Boston, New York, Tennessee and in my adopted home state of Alabama, and I have won a number of awards.